Mika X: Queens of Panguru, Swimming with Sharks, Salon Mika Live 2017–2019

-Aroha Collective and rereleased music
+Aroha Collective and rereleased music 2020

 On 10 April 2020, Mika released his fifth album "The Aroha Collective".
 The album was originally scheduled to be released on New Zealand's version of Anti-Bullying Day, "Pink Shirt Day" on May 18, but due to the COVID-19 pandemic in New Zealand Mika released the album early to give provide content during lockdown.
 The album was a collaboration album sung in Te Reo featuring artists including Lavina Williams, King Homeboy, Yorke and Te Amo.
 On July 13, Mika rereleased his album "Mika Haka" for Matariki and the 20th anniversary since the original release.

+Singing the national anthem 2023

+On the 28 May 2023, Mika performed the New Zealand national anthem at the historical Lani Daniels vs Alrie Meleisea IBF world heavyweight title fight.
+The event was televised internationally in FITE and in New Zealand on Sky TV Sky Sports.

+Directing career

 GURL

 Mika directed, wrote, produced, and played the lead role in the short film GURL about the life of drag queen Carmen Rupe.
 Production began in 2019 and the 20-minute film premiered at the 2020 New Zealand International Film Festival as part of a collection of Māori and Pasifika short films.
-Mika played Carmen; the film also featured Jay Tewake, Jackie Clarke and Brady Peeti.
 Mika also wrote the album soundtrack to the movie which released on 24 July 2020.

 Conviction for attempting to dissuade a witness

-In April 2017, Mika X met with a sexual assault victim who wanted to get into the entertainment industry.
-Mika offered to pay the victim $15,000 to drop the charges against a businessman who had assaulted them in October 2016.
-Mika would also offer the victim work in the Gold Coast.
+In April 2017, Mika X met with a person who had been sexually abused by businessman and arts patron James Wallace.
+Wallace was facing charges over the abuse, and the victim was someone who wanted to get into the entertainment industry.
+Mika offered to pay the victim $15,000 to drop the charges.
+Mika also offered the victim work in the Gold Coast and the United States.

 In April 2018, Mika was charged for attempting to pervert the course of justice.
-He got temporary name suppression while on trial.
-The trial was originally scheduled in June 2020, but due to Covid-19 it was postponed.
+He was granted temporary name suppression while on trial.
+The trial was originally scheduled in June 2020, but due to COVID-19 it was postponed.
 In February 2021, Mika pleaded guilty on two counts of attempting to pervert the course of justice, and on 30 March 2021, he was sentenced to 11 months of home detention.
-The businessman was found guilty for three counts of indecent assault and two counts of attempting to pervert the course of justice and was jailed for two years and four months, however his name has not yet been revealed.
-In August 2021, he was granted bail while he challenged his conviction in the Court of Appeal.
+James Wallace was found guilty of three counts of indecent assault and two counts of attempting to pervert the course of justice; he was jailed for two years and four months.